duckpixeloficial/forgotten_monsters_reworked/README.md

 Forgotten Monsters, is modpack inspired by a mod called "Forbidden Island", which adds skulls, spectruns, and bosses to your world..

 These mobs are based on "Mob Monsters" from "TenPlus1"!

+Some things are still in alpha and testing, and I'm learning, so little by little we're making it better and more fun.

+You can disable the "Skulls in the light" option in the settings, so that skulls only appear in caves during the day, they are still in testing.

 ---
 ---
 - BY : DUCKGO